 I would leave the churches and organizations listed above, but I would give other churches and ministries the benefit of doubt.
 However, I would use discretion and evaluate whatever is taught, as all Christians should not simply follow blindly (1 Thessalonians 5:20:21; Deuteronomy 13:1-3).
 I would especially be wary of and closely examine people and ministries sharing a lot of spiritual guidance, like visions, words, and dreams.
 I invite everyone to examine the spiritual guidance I got as well.

-It is not the pattern of true prophets and ministers to constantly and publicly share a lot of words, visions, dreams, etc. and give their interpretations.
+It is not the pattern of true prophets and ministers to constantly and publicly share a lot of words, visions, dreams, etc., nor to give their interpretations.
 Interpretation belongs to God and not man (2 Peter 1:20-21; Genesis 40:8), and the original apostles and prophets did not conduct ministry or share spiritual guidance like I see being done too often on the Internet.

 Also be wary of churches and teaching that preach eternal salvation by having a personal relationship with God or adoration for Him and other saints and angels.
 It is a false gospel and is similar to the Pentecostal Church's and other Evangelical beliefs[3.1.38]